-As it turned out, we invited my sister~and~brother~in~law to come over Sunday night for grilled hamburgers, baked beans, coleslaw, and ice cream.
+As it turned out, we invited Sweet Shark’s sister and brother-in-law to come over Sunday night for grilled hamburgers, baked beans, coleslaw, and ice cream.

 In the evening, the sun started to go down and we turned on all our new outdoor lighting.
 Finally, I lit the candles.